Day 1: Meet in Addis Ababa

 An excursion to Elsod Crater Lake where the Borena people traditionally extract salt for their cattle.
 Also see the “singing well” practice of the young Borena men.

-A scenic drive to Awassa, located on the edge of the lake surrounded by mountains.
+A scenic drive to Hawasa, located on the edge of the lake surrounded by mountains.
 Enjoy some independent time.
-Pending confirmation—visit Awassa Children’s Center vocational program.
+Pending confirmation—visit Hawasa Children’s Center vocational program.
 In the morning, rise early if you want to stroll about the local fish market in Awasa.
 A scene of colorful boats, massive storks, pelicans and other birds and, of course, a great people-watching place.

 Day 20: Addis Ababa - Depart